jxxcarlson/pca-fut/README.md

 # PCA.fut

 The eventual aim of this package is to provide functions for Principal Component Analysis (PCA).
 It is a work-in-progress.
 In fact, it is barely started work.
-For the moment it consists of various auxiliary linear algebra functions, plus one function that computes the first principal component: the dominant eigvector and eignvalue of the covariance matrix.
+For the moment it consists of various auxiliary linear algebra functions, plus one function that computes the first principal component: the dominant eigenvector and eignvalue of the covariance matrix.
 Below is an example.
 The data is the matrix

 ```
 data =